New York man plotted killing police, attacking Times Square: prosecutors

 Ashiqul Alam, 22, from Jackson Heights in the city’s Queens borough, was charged with illegally acquiring firearms as part of the attack plan, federal officials said.

 U.S. Magistrate Judge Cheryl Pollak ordered Alam detained without bail after a brief court hearing in U.S. District Court in Brooklyn on Friday.
+His next court appearance is set for June 21 at 11 a.m.
+(1300 GMT).

 Alam’s lawyer, James Darrow, had asked for his client to be released on $200,000 bond, under home confinement and with an ankle monitor.
 He said Alam lived with his parents, who were both in the courtroom and prepared to sign the bond.